Understanding Maps will help your Project Management Office (PMO) Career

 What do PMO People and Cartographers have in common?

 As it turns out, People who work in the Project Management Offices and Cartographers have a lot in common.
 Both have a desire to provide an accurate view of the landscape.
-In PMO-land, we often refer to this as being a 'source of truth' or 'voice of truth'.
+In PMO-land, we often refer to this as being a ‘source of truth’ or ‘voice of truth’.

-In the same way that PMOs seek to draw out the important stories or salient facts from projects to help the business understand them, Cartographers help explain what is happening in a landscape.
+In the same way that PMOs seek to draw out the important stories or salient facts from projects and programmes to help the business understand them, Cartographers help explain what is happening in a landscape.
 Maps help explorers navigate complex terrain with relative ease, whilst allowing them to avoid obstacles along the way.

 PMO teams and Cartographers often seek to inspire and generate interest.
 The Eagle map below was created in 1833 and makes sense of the United States whilst drawing parallels with the US National bird, the Eagle.
 Similarly, PMOs work to help employees make sense of the projects portfolio, and how it aligns to an organization’s vision, mission and brand.